-However, based on the amount of stuff I had in my suitcase and how I was unpacking, I couldn’t figure out how it got to this part of the house.
-On hindsight, I think it had just wandered into the house.
+I was unpacking my suitcase from Mexico and noticed a dead scorpion about three feet away.
+I assumed he hitched a ride in my bag back to the U.S. However, based on the amount of stuff I had in my suitcase and how I was unpacking, I couldn’t figure out how it got to this part of the house.
+In hindsight, I think it had just wandered into the house.

 A year later, we found one in our living room.

-We killed one outside on our patio.
+We’ve killed multiple outside on our patio.

 One fell out of a vent into my daughter’s bathroom.
 It had clearly been in the attic.

-When Scooby caught one in his mouth and spit it out on the carpet we weren’t sure if he found it dead or not.
+When Scooby caught one in his mouth and spit it out on the carpet, we weren’t sure if he found it dead or not.
 Luckily, he wasn’t stung.

 My parents had a house in Mexico, so I’m familiar with scorpion protocol.
-Our scorpions look a lot like the ones we saw there and they hurt like nobody’s business when they sting (my dad knew first-hand).
+Our scorpions look a lot like the ones we saw there, and they hurt like nobody’s business when they sting (my dad knew first-hand).

 If Your Dog or Cat Gets a Scorpion Sting